 Of course, AMD improves thermal transfer by using Indium solder between its dies and heat spreader.
 For its Skylake-X processors, Intel uses liquid cooling and recommends thermal grease.
 That is not required for Threadripper, according to AMD.
 Indium solder was recently added by Intel to their Core i9 series, so it’s possible that this innovation may soon reach the HEDT market.

-All second-generation Threadripper CPUs are backwards compatible with X399 motherboards that are already in use.
+All second-generation Threadripper CPUs are backward compatible with X399 motherboards that are already in use.
 However, older Socket TR4-equipped boards could struggle to handle AMD’s 250W Threadripper WX series CPUs’ power requirements, especially if you attempt to overclock.
 If tweaking is on the agenda, think about looking for a new X399-based platform.

 On the AMD Ryzen TR 2970WX, there are a ton of well-known AMD value-adds: you get a ratio multiplier that can be unlocked for overclocking, the new Precision Boost Overdrive automated overclocking function, Ryzen Master software, and 60 lanes of third-generation PCI Express (plus four lanes attached to the supporting chipset).
 Multiple add-in graphics cards may benefit from abundant connection, but high-performance storage and networking are also aided by it.